 Can the bailiff/enforcement agent charge ‘multiple fees?

-The simple answer is NO. Regulation 11 of the Taking Control of Goods (Fees) Regulations 2014 provides that wherever practical, the enforcement company must ensure that all debts appearing on their records be enforced by the bailiff/enforcement agent at the same time and most importantly……if a personal visit is made to the individuals property, that only one ‘Enforcement Fee’ of £235 may be charged.
+The simple answer is NO. Under Regulation 11 of the Taking Control of Goods (Fees) Regulations 2014 it provides that wherever practical, the enforcement company must ensure that all debts appearing on their records be enforced by the bailiff/enforcement agent at the same time and most importantly……if a personal visit is made to the individuals property, that only one ‘Enforcement Fee’ of £235 may be charged.

 To clarify the position, if the enforcement agent is enforcing two warrants of control, a separate compliance fee of £75 is applicable for each account.
 However, if a personal visit is made to the property, then wherever practical, the enforcement company must ensure that all warrants appearing on their records should be enforced by the bailiff/enforcement agent at the same time and most importantly……only one Enforcement Fee of £235 may be charged.